Uncover the Story of America’s Oldest Footprints.

 Key Features:

-Over 175 full-color pages + optional black-and-white printable activity sheets
+Over 175 full-color pages, plus optional black-and-white printable activity sheets

 Hands-on activities, writing prompts, maps, and discussion questions